 The study will be undertaken within NHS Trusts in the United Kingdom.
 NHS hospitals are useful organisations for this study as they are large and contain many different working environments.
-Any hospital has a big ecosystem of different 'sub-industries', which make the results very generalizable to other industries.
+Any hospital has a big ecosystem of different 'sub-industries', which will make the trial results generalisable to other industries.
 For instance, they have large kitchens and staff that work in these are an exemplar of restaurant staff, they have staff working in slippery environments, such as cleaning staff, and these might be similar conditions that exist in food preparation factories.
 Hospitals have large numbers of portering staff who need to move heavy loads, similar to supermarket staff.
-Consequently there are few other institutions that have such a broad range of slipping environments as a hospital.
+Consequently there are few other institutions that have such a broad range of environments as a hospital.
 Furthermore, staff turn-over is likely to be relatively lower than in many other commercial organisations, thus minimising the loss to follow-up in our study.
-Finally, hospital staff are more likely to be used to engaging with the research process and, therefore, are more likely to take part than other organisations.
+Finally, hospital staff are more likely to be used to engaging with research and, therefore, are more likely to take part than staff in other organisations.